blowdart/AspNetAuthorizationWorkshop/README.md

 * Run the app and, oh dear, we get bounced to forbidden.
 Why?

 Handlers are held in the ASP.NET DI container.
-In our previous sample we combined the requirement and the handler in one class, so the authorization system knew about it.
+In our previous sample we combined the requirement and the handler in one class, so the authorization system knew about it without having to manually register it in DI.
 Now we have separate handlers we need to register them in the DI container before they can be found.

-* Open `startup.cs`, and inside `ConfigureServices()` register the handlers in the DI container.
+* Open `startup.cs`, and inside `ConfigureServices()` register the handlers in the DI container by adding the following to the bottom of the `ConfigureServices()` method.
+Note that they don't have to be singletons, you can use the DI system to inject constructor parameters into handlers, so, for example, if you're injecting an EF repository you may want to add your handler as scoped to a request.

 ```c#
 services.AddSingleton<IAuthorizationHandler, HasBadgeHandler>();